MaxineXiong/ImageAI-Flask-Apps/README.md

 ## Project Description

 This project consists of two Flask applications that utilize **ImageAI's** [**image prediction algorithms**](https://github.com/OlafenwaMoses/ImageAI/tree/master/imageai/Classification) and [**object detection models**](https://github.com/OlafenwaMoses/ImageAI/blob/master/imageai/Detection/VIDEO.md) to perform object recognition and analysis in images and videos.
-The first application, **Image Object Recognition Flask Application**, allows users to upload images and receive predictions about the objects present in them.
-The second application, **Video Object Detection Flask Application**, performs object detection in videos, generating frame-level data of detected objects and providing data analysis for the object detections.
+The first application, **Image Object Recognition Flask Application**, allows users to upload images and obtain accurate predictions about the objects contained within, along with confidence scores.
+The second application, **Video Object Detection Flask Application**, performs the detection of objects in videos, generating frame-level data of the detected objects and providing insights through data analysis.
+These user-friendly apps offer an accessible and intuitive platform for leveraging advanced computer vision capabilities, empowering users to explore, analyze, and extract meaningful information from visual content with ease.

 <br/>